 Picture credit: pulsetheworld.com

 A never before seen type of ransomware has been making headlines in the cybersecurity world this week.
 Named after the popular horror movie franchise, “Annabelle” it is said to throw everything but the kitchen sink at users who have become infected.
+With all of the strands that we've seen, this has to be one of the strangest.

 Most developers of ransomware create the malware to make a profit hence, ‘ransom.’
 However, we sometimes see developers create ransomware just to show off their prolific skills by adding variations.
 Such is the case with Annabelle.
 Along with the typical characteristic of ransomware (encrypting a user’s files), the developer of Annabelle added variations including terminating security programs, disabling Windows Defender, and turning off any firewall that attempts to stop the program.
 Furthermore, the ransomware attempts to spread via USB drives, making it impossible to run a variety of programs.